masdmh/one-click-hugo-cms/site/content/_index.md

     Word.
 Follow us each as we broadcast bite size gems from this wonderful gift, in search of Christ Jesus.
 intro:
-  heading: '"Faith comes by hearing"'
+  heading: '"Faith comes by hearing..."'
   text: >
     No one can have faith without hearing the message about Christ.
-So faith comes from hearing the Good News.
-And people hear the Good News when someone tells them about Christ.
-ICB
+"So faith comes from hearing the Good News.
+And people hear the Good News when someone tells them about Christ", (Romans 10:17, ICB)
-products: []
-values:
-  heading: " "
-  text: " "
+podcast:

 ---